13 Percent of College Students Consider Dropping Out Due to COVID-19

 The survey, conducted May 15 through the online surveying platform Pollfish, asked over 600 current and incoming U.S. university students how the coronavirus crisis impacted their finances and educational plans.
 Among the findings:

-• 60 percent are unsure whether they’ll continue their education for the next school year
+• 13 percent are considering dropping out (or have already done so)• 60 percent are unsure whether they’ll continue their education for the next school year

 • 30 percent said they've lost a job or source of income as a result of the outbreak